-Dr. Chambouleyron has provided written or oral testimony as an expert in more than twenty arbitration cases involving valuation, regulation, damages, contract breaches, tariff and rate setting design, and other issues before the ICSID, ICC, and UNCITRAL tribunals.
-He has provided written or testimony in economic sectors including electricity generation, transmission and distribution, natural gas production, transportation and distribution, water and sanitation services, telecommunications and satellite services, fish meal manufacturing, pesticides, and car financing services.
-He has provided consulting services to both private companies and regulatory authorities throughout Latin America on regulatory issues such as interconnection rates and tariffs for both fixed and mobile telecommunication operators, X-factors, and tariff calculation for price-cap regimes in telecoms; and for natural gas distribution companies and weighted average cost of capital estimation (WACC) for electricity and natural gas distribution and transportation companies.
+Dr. Chambouleyron has been involved both as case manager and expert witness in twenty arbitration cases assessing damages for both defendants and respondents under the rules of ICSID, ICC, and UNCITRAL in Latin American, Europe, the US, and Canada.
+He has worked and provided written or oral testimony in sectors ranging from electricity generation, transmission and distribution, natural gas and oil production, transportation and distribution, water and sanitation services, telecommunications and satellite services, fish meal manufacturing, pesticides, and car financing services.
+He has provided consulting services to both private companies and regulatory authorities throughout Latin America on regulatory issues such as interconnection rates and tariffs for both fixed and mobile telecommunication operators, X-productivity offset factors, and tariff calculation for price-cap regimes in telecoms, electricity and natural gas distribution companies, weighted average cost of capital estimation (WACC) for electricity and natural gas distribution and transportation companies.

 Dr. Chambouleyron’s research on pricing and regulatory issues has been published in several professional journals.
-He has collaborated in writing two chapters in two books related to the economics of crime and price and quality discrimination practices by unregulated monopolies.
+He has collaborated in writing three chapters in three books related to regulatory and pricing issues.
 He has taught courses in microeconomics, industrial organization, and regulation at both undergraduate and graduate levels in local universities.

 Ente Nacional Regulador de la Electricidad (ENRE), Argentina

 2018 – 2020